-To this date, there are nationwide now over 2,000,000 confirmed cases of Americans infected with COVID-19, resulting in over 100,000 deaths.
-Though the daily number of new infections in the United States has stabilized, the State of Utah has seen in recent weeks a significant acceleration of positive cases.
-To date there are over 13,000 confirmed infections, resulting in nearly 1,000 hospitalizations and more than 130 deaths.
+To this date, there are nationwide now well over 4,000,000 confirmed cases of Americans infected with COVID-19, resulting in nearly 150,000 deaths.
+Though the number of new infections in the United States generally appears to have stabilized around roughly 60,000 new cases daily, the State of Utah experienced in July a significant acceleration of positive cases.
+To date there are nearly 40,000 confirmed infections in Utah, resulting in more than 2,200 hospitalizations and more than nearly 300 deaths.
 Worse still, the available evidence suggests difficulty tracking the real spread of COVID-19 because significant numbers of infections remain undetected due to asymptomatic carriers, varying degrees of symptoms, a lack of adequate testing, and other factors.

 On the other hand, the Court is mindful that this extended period without the availability of trials and grand jury proceedings significantly impacts criminal defendants, civil litigants, and our community.
 While the safety of the public, litigants, lawyers, parties, and Court staff remain the top priority, the Court is committed to increasing the availability of mission-critical services to the community as expeditiously as conditions permit.
 To that end, the Court has adopted a plan for phased reopening based largely on guidance from the Administrative Office of the United States Courts, and national and local health agencies.
 The plan calls for resuming various court functions in stages upon satisfaction of certain required criteria.
-Those criteria include: (1) No COVID-19 confirmed or suspected case has occurred, there has been a "deep cleaning" of exposed areas and applicable employee self-quarantine actions have been taken; (2) Sustained downward trending average of cumulative daily COVID-19 case counts in the District over a 14-day period; and (3) Recission of local restrictions on movement and/or shelter in place orders.
+Those criteria include: (1) No COVID-19 confirmed or suspected case in the court facility within a 14-day period, or if a confirmed or suspected case has occurred, there has been a "deep cleaning" of exposed areas and applicable employee self-quarantine actions have been taken; (2) Sustained downward trending average of cumulative daily COVID-19 case counts in the District over a 14-day period; and (3) Recission of local restrictions on movement and/or shelter in place orders.

-Once these criteria are satisfied, the Court will enter Phase I and resume "critical" grand jury proceedings and in-person "critical" hearings in civil and criminal cases.
+Once these criteria are satisfied, the Court will enter Phase I and resume "critical" in-person hearings in civil and criminal cases.
 This may include "critical" bench trials.

 Upon satisfying the criteria a second time (meaning at least 14 days later with continuing stable or reduced case counts and no cases in the courthouse), the Court will enter Phase II.
 In Phase II, all in-person hearings will be available in criminal and civil cases (though the use of teleconference and videoconference hearings will continue as deemed appropriate by the presiding judge in each case).
-The grand jury will commence regular function in Phase II.
+The grand jury will commence regular activities in Phase II.
 Criminal trials will begin on a limited basis, employing a triage process to identify and prioritize the most pressing cases.